 When you subscribe to a discussion post, you receive automated email updates whenever somebody comments on that discussion thread.

 When you post a discussion, you are automatically subscribed to that discussion post.

-Anytime you comment on a discussion post, you are also automatically subscribed to that post.
+Anytime you comment on a discussion post, you are also automatically subscribed to replies to your comment.
 Additionally, there is a link near the top of each discussion that can subscribe you to a discussion post even if you have not commented on it.

-You can unsubscribe from a discussion by clicking the unsubscribe button on any email alert you receive.
-You may also unsubscribe by clicking the unsubscribe button on the original post.
+You can unsubscribe from a discussion by clicking the unsubscribe button on the original post.